May Bumps: Structure of the May Bumps

 Downing II getting bumped by Fitzwilliam during the May Bumps 2006.

 The races are run in divisions, each containing 17 crews.
 The number of crews in each bottom division varies yearly depending on new entrants.
 Each crew contains eight rowers and one coxswain.
 A total of 154 crews took part in 2014, totalling around 1390 participants.
 There are currently six divisions for men's crews (referred to as M1, M2...M6) and four divisions for women's crews (similarly W1–W4).
 The divisions represent a total race order with Division 1 at the top.
 The ultimate aim is to try and finish Head of the River (also said as gaining the 'Headship'), i.e. 1st position in division 1.

-At the start, signalled by a cannon, each crew is separated by a distance of about 1 1/2 boat lengths (approximately 30 m or 90 ft).
+At the start, signalled by a cannon, each crew's coxswain holds on to a chain attached to the bank.
+The chain points are 150 ft (approx. 45 m), meaning each crew is separated by a distance of about 1 1/2 boat lengths (approximately 30 m or 90 ft).
 Once the race has begun, a crew must attempt to catch up with the crew ahead of it and bump (physically touch or overtake) it before the crew behind does the same to them.
 A crew which bumps or is bumped must pull to the side of the river to allow all the other crews to continue racing.
 If a crew is able to catch and bump the boat which started three places in front of it, after the two in front have already bumped out, the crew is said to have over-bumped.
 A crew which neither bumps a crew ahead nor is bumped by a crew behind before crossing the finishing post is said to have rowed over.

 After the race, any crew which bumps or over-bumps swaps places with the crew that it has bumped for the following day's racing.
 A crew which rows over stays in the same position.
 Crews finishing at the top of a division also start at the bottom of the next division, as the sandwich boat, in an attempt to try to move up into the next division.
 The process is repeated over four days, allowing crews to move up or down several places in the overall order of boats.
 The finishing order of one year's May Bumps are then used as the starting order of the following year's races.